AnyChart/docs.anychart.com/Basic_Charts_Types/Step_Area_Chart.md

 Step area charts are used to visualize changes occurring at irregular intervals: for example, changes in tax rates or interest rates.
 While the basic area chart shows both the trend in data and the magnitude of change over time, the step area chart draws attention from the trend to highlight periods with no change and emphasize the exact time of each change (as well as its magnitude).

-The Step Area and Area chart types share all the settings, so this article explains just how to create a basic Step Area chart and configure its only special setting – step direction.
+The Step Area and Area chart types share almost all the settings, so this article explains just how to create a basic Step Area chart and configure its only special setting – step direction.
 To learn about other settings, see the [Area Chart](Area_Chart) article.

 See also: